 The collaborative process assists the parties in creating a non-adversarial, civil and private environment for an honest, open, full exchange of information, to assist the clients in resolving differences, and reaching shared, joint, well-informed decisions, as they transition to a new relationship for their families tailored to their needs.

-The Collaborative Law process is available to people with modest to large estates, who desire to protect the dignity, integrity, and long term best interests for themselves and their children, while protecting their estate and children from the economic and emotional devastation of becoming adversaries through litigation.
+The Collaborative Divorce process is available to people with modest to large estates, who desire to protect the dignity, integrity, and long term best interests for themselves and their children, while protecting their estate and children from the economic and emotional devastation of becoming adversaries through litigation.

 How Collaborative family law works: The parties, their respective attorneys (and neutral professionals) formalize an agreement not to litigate the divorce, but rather to meet in a series of private, informal, yet structured meetings wherein the lawyers act as legal advisors to the parties as well as negotiation coaches, involve expert professionals when outside input and assistance is either required or would be to the benefit of the parties, to exchange all relevant information, identify all issues that need addressing as to the interests of each spouse, craft creative options for resolution, and reach a settlement agreement that is acceptable to both parties.

-Collaborative Law is chosen by many divorcing couples, ex-spouses seeking to modify child-related provisions post-divorce, and parents who have never been married to each other, for various reasons: it enables them to reduce stress, animosity, costs and expenses, both financial and emotional; effectively communicate with civility and respect for one another and their children; honestly, truthfully and voluntarily disclose all pertinent documentation and information; preserve the dignity and integrity of their family; protect their privacy; individually control their case; and reach agreements that are beneficial to all involved.
-Additionally, collaborative law is chosen by couples wanting to formalize an agreement relating to the financial aspects of their lives prior to marriage through the use of a premarital agreement, in a more dignified, non-adversarial, and less stressful environment.
+Collaborative Divorce is chosen by many divorcing couples, ex-spouses seeking to modify child-related provisions post-divorce, and parents who have never been married to each other, for various reasons: it enables them to reduce stress, animosity, costs and expenses, both financial and emotional; effectively communicate with civility and respect for one another and their children; honestly, truthfully and voluntarily disclose all pertinent documentation and information; preserve the dignity and integrity of their family; protect their privacy; individually control their case; and reach agreements that are beneficial to all involved.
+Additionally, collaborative divorce is chosen by couples wanting to formalize an agreement relating to the financial aspects of their lives prior to marriage through the use of a premarital agreement, in a more dignified, non-adversarial, and less stressful environment.